krislagraff/get_pp/README.md

 ex: `[getpp child_of="top" func="get_pages"]` would evaluate to  `get_pages('child_of=135');`

+##Depth

+You can specify the depth for hierarchical results.
+Simply add `depth=0` to show no children.  `depth=` for immediate children, and so on.

 ##Templates

 The plugin currently only has a default template which lists out the posts.
 You can add more templates easily.
 Simply add `template="%yourtemplatename%"` to the shortcode.
 The plugin will then look for a filter named `getpp_template_%yourtemplatename%`.
 You can then create the filter in your `functions.php` and have it render however you like!`.
 The default template assigns classes based on the [Bootstrap framework](http://twitter.github.com/bootstrap/).